 The first step in the application process is the completion and submission of application documents for both the Housing Program and Congregate Housing Services Program.
 Once the applications are received a preliminary review and qualification is conducted.
 Once that is complete, the applicant is contacted with the result and if preliminarily qualified, the anticipated rent and CHSP fee will be provided to the participant for consideration.

-After the participant agrees on the preliminary rent and CHSP fees, an in-home evaluation is conducted by a representative of the CHSP and the Housing Authority to determine the applicant’s current living conditions, the ability to participate within the program and to assure compliance with admission regulations.
+After the participant agrees on the preliminary rent and CHSP fees, arrange a visit to our office to meet the manager of the CHSP and the Housing Authority to determine the applicant’s current living conditions, the ability to participate within the program and to assure compliance with admission regulations.

 If approved by the health department, then the final step is move-in!